City of Redlands Arms and Manages Mobile Devices for its Officers on Patrol

 Today many of the citrus groves are gone, but the city is home to more than 70,000 residents, along with the University of the Redlands and one of the largest companies in global information systems.

 The city’s public safety is in the hands of the Redlands Police Department.
 Its 79-member force deals with the issues common to most mid-size cities, ranging from property crime to drugs and gang activities.
 The Department has garnered a rather unique level of public support, with more than 200 civilians volunteering to assist the sworn officers.
 These volunteers serve as the eyes and ears alert to crime throughout the city, and they also relieve officers of more routine duties such as making home checks for residents who are out of town.

 When touch-screen smartphones began to change the mobile phone landscape a few years ago, the Department quickly saw the value in these devices.
 They were easy to use, and felt more capable than previous smartphones.
 Both the top staff and patrol officers began switching from their older phones, simply as a matter of preference.
 The department soon decided to provide new smartphones to the rest of the force.

 Through a grant from the National Institute of Justice, the City of Redlands PD received funding to develop enterprise type applications for the smartphones to deliver better information to officers and investigators on the scene.
 The grant also helped fund the deployment of the mobile devices throughout the Department.

-“We began work on two applications,” said Travis Taniguchi, PhD, who applied for the grant as Redlands’ Criminologist.
+“We began work on two applications,” said Christopher Catren, Commander for the City of Redlands Police Department..
 “One was a crime mapping application that allows department personnel to quickly access crime data about the area where they are currently located.
 Users are able to do this, while in the field, directly from their smartphones.
 The officer would instantly know about recent burglary events or arrests at that particular address, which can be immensely helpful in responding to the situation.
 Officers can even determine who owns the property.